LuciaMPallares/Casting-Director-Assistant/README.md

 # **Casting Assistant Director**

 The goal of this project is to haelp of casting directors in the selection process of actors and actresses.
-To this end, several variables have been introduced to filter the list of professionals: age range, number of awards and nominations received during their career and total number of appearances in productions according to artistic categories.
+To this end, several variables have been introduced to filter the list of professionals: range of age, number of awards and nominations received during their career and total number of appearances in productions according to artistic categories.

 Categories included: drama, comedy, romance, thriller, fantasy, horror, family, adventure, action, short films, musical and documentary.